MuhammadMukhlis220/Spark/nlp-name-entity-recognition/README.md

 ```
 spark-submit --driver-memory 6G --executor-memory 6G --packages com.johnsnowlabs.nlp:spark-nlp_2.12:6.1.0 nlp-spark-test.py
 ```
-I am using pretrained model, so it will automatically download the model in Amazon Web Service.
+I am using pretrained model [glove_100d](https://sparknlp.org/2020/01/22/glove_100d.html), so it will automatically download the model in Amazon Web Service.
 Don't worry about the credential because we use the default credential from spark-nlp to download the model.
 We only need download once if we don't have the model.
 ALl model downloaded will store in our hdfs automatically.
 My directory is: `/user/mukhwsl/cache_pretrained`.
 Change mukhwsl by your user name.

 Here the result:
 <br>